Tagliatelle with Chestnut Pancetta and Sage

 - Drizzle 1/4 cup warm water along the inside of the coffee mug to remove any leftover yeast and pour this into the mixing bowl.

 - Mix together to form a dough ball.
 If the dough is too hard (dry), add a tablespoon at a time of warm water to it while mixing.
 If too soft (sticky) or has too much liquid in it, add a tablespoon of flour at a time while mixing.
 The dough is ready when the dough pulls away from the sides and bottom of the bowl and forms a dough ball.

 - Spread some flour on a clean, flat surface.
 Pat hand in flour and remove the dough ball and any remnants from the mixing bowl onto the prepared work area.
 Knead the dough for a few minutes.
 Shape it to fit in the prepared bread pan.
 Flour all sides of the dough, lightly rubbing off excess.
 This helps prevent the bread from sticking to the pan when done and creates a nice crust.

 - Place the shaped dough into the prepared bread pan.
-Cover dough with a clean hand towel and let rise.
+Cover the dough with a clean hand towel and let rise.
 The dough is ready to bake when stretch marks form over its surface.
-NOTE: Depending on the rooms temperature, this may take up to an hour or more.
+NOTE: Depending on the temperature of the room, this may take up to an hour or more.
 The trick is to allow the dough to rise.
-Risen dough makes for a better textured bread.
+Risen dough makes for better-textured bread.